crisap94/Attiny85PWMController/README.md

    - Brightness is smoothed with a threshold and averaging technique to reduce noise.

 2. **Breathing Effect**:
-   - Triggered by setting PB4 to HIGH.
+   - Triggered by setting PB4 to HIGH (with proper debouncing for reliability).
-   - Smoothly transitions brightness from 0 to maximum and back over a 4-second cycle.
+   - Smoothly transitions brightness using a sine-wave pattern for more natural breathing effect.
+   - Accurate 4-second cycle length thanks to improved microsecond-level timing.
    - Automatically reverts to user-configured brightness after 60 seconds.

 3. **LCD Debugging**: